Jade has always been the material most highly prized, even above silver and gold.

 Compared, nephrite is less expensive than jadeite, since it s more widespread.

-Nephrite shows mainly the colour variation: creamy white, slightly yellow, grey, green, and at times topaz, reddish and black.
+Nephrite shows mainly the color variation: creamy white, slightly yellow, grey, green, and at times topaz, reddish and black.

 Nephrite's robustness is due to the fact that it contains the mineral tremolite.